-Source: Office for National Statistics 4.
-Spending in the UK economy Figure 1.5 shows how UK gross domestic product (GDP) has evolved over the last 10 years by looking at the contributions to real UK GDP growth by expenditure component.
-Household consumption growth slowed from 2.3% in 2017 to 1.6% in 2018, representing the slowest rate of growth since 2012.
-Gross capital formation made a positive contribution to growth in 2018, a reversal from the previous year, while net trade went from making a positive contribution in 2017 to being a drag on growth in 2018.
-Figure 1.5: Private consumption growth slowed in 2018
+Figure 1.7 shows how UK gross domestic product (GDP) has evolved over the last five years by looking at the contributions to real UK GDP growth by expenditure component.
+Household consumption growth slowed from 1.3% in 2018 to 0.8% in 2019, representing the slowest rate of growth since 2012.
+Gross capital formation made a positive contribution to growth in 2019, a reversal from the previous year, while net trade went from making a positive contribution to growth in 2018 to being a drag on growth in 2019.
+Figure 1.7: Private consumption growth slowed in 2019 whilst net trade subtracted from growth Contribution to real GDP growth, 2015 to 2019, UK Figure 1.7: Private consumption growth slowed in 2019 whilst net trade subtracted from growth

-Source: Office for National Statistics Notes:
+Contribution to real GDP growth, 2015 to 2019, UK Source: Office for National Statistics - UK National Accounts Notes: